coqui-ai/TTS/README.md

 # TTS (Work in Progress...)
 TTS targets a Text2Speech engine lightweight in computation with hight quality speech construction.

-Here we have pytorch implementation of Tacotron: [A Fully End-to-End Text-To-Speech Synthesis Model](https://arxiv.org/abs/1703.10135) as the start point.
-We plan to improve the model by the time with new architectural changes.
+Here we have pytorch implementation of Tacotron: [A Fully End-to-End Text-To-Speech Synthesis Model](https://arxiv.org/abs/1703.10135).
+We plan to improve the model by the time with new architectural updates.

-You can find [here](http://www.erogol.com/speech-text-deep-learning-architectures/) a brief note pointing possible TTS architectures and their comparisons.
+You can find [here](http://www.erogol.com/text-speech-deep-learning-architectures/) a brief note pointing possible TTS architectures and their comparisons.

 ## Requirements
 Highly recommended to use [miniconda](https://conda.io/miniconda.html) for easier installation.